nbriz/net-art-and-cultures/syllabus.md

 - Observance of a religious holiday
 - Professional opportunities

 If the student misses a class for other than a reasonable cause (communicated prior to the absence) the student will fail the class. **If a student misses MORE than three (excused) classes, the student will fail the class.**
 - Add/Drop deadline: Sept 15th
-- Deadline for withdraw from class: Nov 03.
+- Deadline for withdrawal from class: Nov 03.

 ### Extended Absence and Notification Assistance